nickcdryan/textevolve/system_prompt.md

    - Systematically test hypotheses about what drives performance
    - With each iteration have a specific, explicit hypothesis that is stated, tested, and evaluated
    - Provide a way to specifically measure whether a hypothesis worked
+   - Carefully state why the hypothesis worked or did not work, referencing specific code and execution
+   - Carefully and fairly evaluate whether the hypothesis was fairly tested, and whether it should be accepted, rejected, re-tested, or something else

 7. **Domain-Agnostic Problem Solving**:
    - Develop general problem-solving techniques that can transfer across domains